FAIMS/burial-mounds-web/README.md

 * _assets_ folder contain the CSS, Javascript used in the project and also images that is used for the site such as the logo and default images for records.
 * *\_data* contains the configuration YAML files for the project.
 * *\_images* folder contains the images used in the site.
-* *\_import* contains scripts to auto generate record pages from a CSV, link images to associated Record Page.
+* *\_import* contains scripts to generate record pages from a CSV, link images to associated Record Page.
 CSV needed to use those scripts.
 * *\_includes* contains content that can included into files.
 * *\_pages* contains pages of the website
 * *\_posts* contains the YML files for the record pages